mesonbuild/wrapdevtools/docs/workflows/wrapping-glfw.rst

-Next I go through and read the native build files to find what goes into the targets I want, usually it's a list of sources + some config dependeny sources.
+Next I go through and read the native build files to find what goes into the targets I want, usually it's a list of sources + some config dependent sources.
 In the case of glfw the list of sources is quite small, so I'll just write them out myself.
 However for a larger library I could use ``wrapdev-listsrc`` to help generate parts of my meson build file